-A new and improved version of ISO/IEC 27001 was published last week to address growing global cybersecurity challenges and improve digital trust.
+A new and improved version of ISO/IEC 27001 was published in October 2022 to address growing global cybersecurity challenges and improve digital trust.
 The world’s best-known standard on information security management helps organisations secure their information assets – which is vital in today’s increasingly digital world.

 What Has Changed In The ISO/IEC 27001: 2022 Standard